Bellingham Pride Parade & Festival

 Navigating Conversations About Sex, Gender Identity, and Sexual Orientation in the Classroom

 Tuesday, April 30 from 4:00 to 5:00 p.m.
 Viking Union 462B

 Language about sexuality and gender is often contested.
 In this guided conversation, faculty will explore strategies for navigating classroom discussions about LGBTQ+ people and topics in ways that are respectful and inclusive of students in the class and LGBTQ+ communities more broadly, while also helping students understand complex histories and cultural contingencies of language related to sexuality and gender.
 This discussion is intended for faculty.
-Please register in advance here.
+Please register in advance for Navigating Conversations.